 Site Elevation Information

-Another aerial drone image available is elevation imagery, which is a color-based image map that shows the elevation changes on the site.
-In the image below, you can see the different colors on the site that show how the elevation changes.
+Another aerial drone image available is elevation imagery, a color-based image map that shows the elevation changes on the site.
+You can see the different colors on the site that show how the elevation changes in the image below.
 The darker and lighter blue areas show the road and ground elevations while the red and green areas show trees and buildings.
 These elevations can be tweaked to show ground areas so that we can get an accurate idea of how the ground elevation changes over the entire site.